 You can find several training tips on our Omlet Dog Guide.
 Here, we’ll highlight a few things that can slow down the training process.

-1 – The training sessions are too long.
+1 – The training sessions are too long

-2 – You’re getting impatient.
+2 – You’re getting impatient

 You might think your dog is the cleverest pet you’ve ever met.
 But he’s still a dog, and not a human, so you shouldn’t expect miracles.
 A dog has to concentrate to learn new commands, especially ones that go against his natural instincts to run, bark, eat, and jump up to greet people.
-Many owners lose patience when, for the umpteenth time, the dog fails to respond to a command, lies down instead of sitting, forgets to wait when you tell him, and so on.
+Many owners lose patience when, for the umpteenth time, the dog fails to respond to a command, lies down instead of sitting, forgets to wait when you tell them, and so on.

 As soon as you lose your temper, your dog will sense the hostility and begin associating training with human anger.
 Understandably, he’ll not be too keen on taking part in future sessions.

-3 – You’re on auto-repeat.
+3 – You’re on auto-repeat

 If your dog fails to get the hang of a new command or trick on the third attempt, let it go.
 The mystified mutt will have made three incorrect guesses, and getting it right after ten attempts will not make the training stick.
 Revisit these ‘fails’ in later training sessions.
 Review your approach – was it too vague, too similar to another command, or have you fallen into the traps mentioned in points 1 and 2 above?

 Similarly, if your dog fails to lie down when you say “lie down”, don’t repeat the command endlessly.
-It will tell the dog he doesn’t need to respond immediately, or it might make him think that the command for ‘lie down’ is actually “Lie down!
+It will tell the dog he doesn’t need to respond immediately, or it might make them think that the command for ‘lie down’ is actually “Lie down!
 Lie down!
 Lie down!
 Lie down!
 Lie down!…etc.”

-4 – Everyone’s moody.
+4 – Everyone’s moody

 If a dog is tired, grumpy, hungry, or expecting his regular walk, a training session isn’t going to go down well.
 The same applies to the human trainer – if you’re not in the best of moods, the dog will know, and neither of you will be in the best frame of mind for a training session.

-5 – The default approach is punishment.
+5 – The default approach is punishment

 There are two ways of training a dog – the old-fashioned correction-based method, and the much better ‘positive reinforcement’ method.
-The old way involved punishing a dog for getting things wrong, while the modern way is to reward him when he gets it right.
+The old way involved punishing a dog for getting things wrong, while the modern way is to reward them when he gets it right.
 Some owners mix and match the two methods, which can be confusing.
 The poor dog doesn’t know what’s coming next – a tasty treat or an angry gesture.

 You should never shout your dog’s name in anger or as part of verbal punishment either, or he will come to associate his name with negative things.

-6 – The training is inconsistent.
+6 – The training is inconsistent

 Always use the same command words for each action, and make sure the dog performs the required action once he’s learned it.
 If you give the command and then let it slide if the dog doesn’t bother responding, you’re undermining the process.
 When training a dog you’re establishing sets of rules, and consistency is the only thing that’s going to make them stick.

 If using a dog clicker, make sure the clock is reinforced with a treat.
-And don’t click loads of times for a single training action or behaviour, or the click will lose its meaning for the dog.
+And don’t click loads of times for a single training action or behavior, or the click will lose its meaning for the dog.

-7 – The training is tailing off.
+7 – The training is tailing off

-If a dog learns new tricks and performs well in early training sessions, it doesn’t mean the behaviours will stick in his head forever.
+If a dog learns new tricks and performs well in early training sessions, it doesn’t mean the behaviors will stick in his head forever.
 They need reinforcing every day over the dog’s early months, otherwise he will get rusty (a bit like you trying to recall those school French lessons 20 years later).
 Some owners make the mistake of thinking a paid-for training session can replace a year of regular and patient training.
 It can’t.

-8 – Bad behaviour is being rewarded.
+8 – Bad behavior is being rewarded

-9 – You’re overdoing the treats.
+9 – You’re overdoing the treats

-If dog treats are given too frequently or the portions are too large, the dog may decide, later, that he will only listen if there is food involved.
+If dog treats are given too frequently or the portions are too large, your dog may decide, later, that he will only listen if there is food involved.
 There are also health issues involved with overdoing the snacks too.
 Praise, play and affection are just as important as food treats when training.

 10 – A bull terrier can’t be a sheepdog!